 - 1 heaping cup frozen spinach, thawed but not drained

 - 1/2 cup sharp cheddar

 - In a large bowl, lightly beat eggs until pale yellow.
-Stir in milk along with 1-1/2 teaspoons salt and 1/2 teaspoon pepper.
+Stir in milk along with salt, pepper and garlic powder.

 - Remove dish from fridge and allow to sit at room temperature while oven preheats to 350˚.
 Remove plastic wrap and bake strata for 50 minutes or until knife inserted in center comes out clean and strata doesn’t jiggle when shaken.